arawa/mattermost-install-guide/mattermost-centos-7.md

 # yum install nginx.x86_64
 ```

-Contrary to more recent versions, virtual hosts are configured in `/etc/nginx/conf.d/` and not using the apache2 inspired directory structure (`/etc/nginx/sites-available/` and `/etc/nginx/sites-enabled/`), even if these can be created easily and sourced from `/etc/nginx/nginx.conf`.
+Contrary to more recent versions of CentOS, virtual hosts are configured in `/etc/nginx/conf.d/` and not using the apache2 inspired directory structure (`/etc/nginx/sites-available/` and `/etc/nginx/sites-enabled/`).
+If needed, these folders can be created easily and sourced from `/etc/nginx/nginx.conf`.
 Right now, the location of these virtual hosts is defined by this statement:
 ```
 include /etc/nginx/conf.d/*.conf;
 ```

 Create a file `/etc/nginx/conf.d/mattermost.conf` with the following content:
 ```
 upstream backend {
    server [::1]:8065;